 A service that helps merchants to initiate ecommerce, in-app and point-of-sale payments.
 It is not directly involved in the money flow; typically, it is a web server to which a merchant's website or a POS system is connected.

 A payment gateway can be provided by a bank, or can exist as a separate service that connects to one or more payment processors.
 Adyen combines the functions both of a payment gateway and a payment processor, as well as a risk management system and an acquirer.
 This makes it a full-stack payment service provider.

 Modifications can be done either manually (through the Customer Area interface), or automatically (using the Adyen payments platform API).
-If an API call is made, a merchant synchronously receives a response from the Adyen payments platform with the modification result.
-At the same time, a merchant also receives notifications every time a payment's state is changed.
+If an API call is made, the merchant receives an acknowledgement in the response.
+After Adyen processes the payment modification, Adyen sends the result asynchronously through notifications.

 A system that connects to a shopper’s bank and a merchant’s bank in order to make a payment transaction on behalf of a merchant.
 Usually, a payment processor obtains the payment information from a payment gateway.

 Adyen combines the functionality of a payment gateway and payment processor, as well as risk management and acquirer.
 As such it is a full-stack payment service provider.

 Payment Service Provider (PSP)